 Our lawyers carefully investigate all relevant bank, tax and other financial records in order to identify suspicious financial activity and other violations of the law.
 This may also include consulting with forensic accountants and financial experts to covering and exposing breaches of fiduciary duty on the part of a personal representative, trustee or agent.

 Litigation complicates an already confusing and emotionally charged situation.
 The attorneys at our firm have many years of combined experience helping a variety of individuals as they face these unique challenges and we attempt to forge creative solutions when possible.
 We are dedicated to working as a team as we empower our clients with knowledge.
 We want you to make choices that will ultimately result in the best outcome possible for you and your loved ones.

-Contact Law Office of M. Kent Olsen, Attorneys And Counselors At Law
+Contact Olsen & Mahoney, LLP, Attorneys And Counselors At Law

 Our main office is conveniently located in an accessible part of Denver, with satellite offices in Arvada and Parker.
 To speak with one of our knowledgeable Colorado breach of fiduciary duty lawyers, call , 720-644-1605 or email us to schedule an initial consultation.